Fade2D Documentation pages v2.16.8

 )

-This method imports triangles into an empty Fade object.
+This method imports triangles into an empty triangulation.

-Using this older version of the method is only recommended if you definitely know that your input triangulation is 100% correct.
-If there is any chance that the input points have been rounded (e.g., due to conversion from 64 to 32 bit precision or simply because they have been parsed from an ASCII file), then please use the robust version importTriangles_robust() instead.
+Using this older version of the method is only recommended if you are certain that your input triangulation is 100% correct.
+If there is any possibility that the input points have been rounded (e.g., due to conversion from 64-bit to 32-bit precision or simply because they were parsed from an ASCII file), you should use the robust version, importTriangles_robust(), instead.

 Parameters

-bReorientIfNeededspecifies whether the orientations of the point triples shall be checked and corrected.
-If you know that the point triples are certainly oriented in counterclockwise order, then the orientation test can be skipped.
+bReorientIfNeededSpecifies whether the orientations of the point triples should be checked and corrected.
+If you are confident that the point triples are already oriented in counterclockwise order, you can skip the orientation test.

 Returns